 Q. Can I bring food/drinks into the Cat Zone?

 Q. Can I bring my cat(s) to the Cat Zone?

-A. Sorry, but no. Our cats are all up for adoption and we do everything in our power to limit their stress/ensure their happiness and comfort.
-Bringing in cats from the public would not only be stressful for them, but likely stressful for your cat (and us!).
+A. No. Bringing in cats from outside would not only be stressful for our cats, but likely stressful for your cat (and us!).

 Q. Where do you get the cats that are in the Cat Zone?

-A. Cat Town's mission is to help cats from Oakland Animal Services (OAS / Oakland's municipal shelter), so that's where we get the majority of cats are from there.
-We also support Feral Change and Fix Our Ferals, groups who get outdoor cats spayed/neutered.
+A. Cat Town's mission is to help cats from Oakland Animal Services (OAS / Oakland's municipal shelter), so that's where we get the majority of our cats.
+We also support Feral Change and Fix Our Ferals.
 When possible, we'll take adoptable cats from them.

 Q. I'm no longer able to keep my cat.
 Can you take her at the Cat Town Cafe or into a foster home?

 Q. Do the cats live at the Cafe?

-A. Sort-of!
-Cat Town started as a foster based program, and the Cat Zone is our own permanent foster space, so this is their cage-free home until they find a permanent one.
-Our primary consideration is for the well-being of our cats.
-If anyone gets sick or is stressed in the Cat Zone, we'll get them into a foster home until they're adopted.
+A. Until they are adopted, yes!
+Cat Town started as a foster based program, and the Cat Zone is our own permanent foster space, so this is their cage-free home until they find their family.
+If anyone gets sick or is stressed, we'll get them into a foster home until they're adopted.

-Q. Do I need to make a reservation-donation to get into the Cat Zone?
+Q. Do I need to make a reservation?

 Q. How many people/cats are in the Cat Zone at one time?